meyskens/blog/content/post/vue-js-for-php-people.md

 I hope this is a simple and clear overview what Vue.js does!
 It has a lot more to offer but it couldn't all fit in this blog post.

+PS thanks Karolis Rusenas for the tip: There is an addon to Vue.js that allows you to use simple directives for UI elements, it is called [Vuitify.js](https://vuetifyjs.com)